 Solar farms or even small solar energy systems require regular maintenance to function well.
 If the panels are covered with dust or if there is other debris on them, their energy efficiency can go down.

 But performing this maintenance manually will be resource-intensive and can prove to be too expensive in the long run.
-With the Internet of Things, companies can streamline their maintenance process and reduce the associated cost.
+With the IoT solutions, companies can streamline their maintenance process and reduce the associated cost.

 If any panels or energy storage systems are facing issues, operators can detect them quickly and, to a large extent, diagnose the issue with the sensor data.
 If they detect low energy production or if the system goes down, the operators won’t have to go through individual components manually to figure out the issue.
 They can simply check out their dashboard and quickly identify the affected components.